 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-At first glance it would appear that Welwitschia would be almost impossible to grow, but this is only partly true.
-Welwitschias can be grown easily, even as pot plants and even on window sills and verandas in cooler climates.
-Once established, the plant will grow steadily and is relatively disease free.
-The most crucial stage is during its first eight months after germination when it is prone to fungal attack.
+At first glance, it would appear that Welwitschia would be almost impossible to grow, but this is only partly true.
+In cooler climates, Welwitschias can be grown easily as pot plants on window sills and verandas.
+Once established, the plant will grow steadily and is relatively disease-free.
+The most crucial stage is during its first eight months after germination when it is prone to a fungal attack.
 Also, as it is not a true succulent, it should not be treated as one.
-It is dependent on additional water from its roots and if grown in a pot, care should be taken that the soil does not dry out completely.
+It is dependent on additional water from its roots, and if grown in a pot, care should be taken that the soil does not dry out completely.

 - Back to genus Welwitschia

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.